Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

         keypress_data.append([event.char, current_time])
 ```

-The comments in the snippet explain exactly what is going on in the function, even listing the specific unit of time being used for the function.
-The names of the variables are also very self explanatory, being current_time for what time a key was pressed and keypress_data for all of the keys that were pressed and recorded.
+By implementing these policies, conventions, and best practices, our team was able to maintain a high level of code quality throughout the project.
+This, in turn, facilitated better collaboration, easier debugging, and a more robust final product.

-## Lessons learned (All members)
+## Lessons learned

-In retrospect, describe what your team learned during this second release and what would you change if you would continue developing the project.
+In retrospect, our team learned the importance of effective communication and planning during the second release of our project.
+We realized that by setting clear milestones and prioritizing tasks, we could better manage our time and resources.
+If we were to continue developing the project, we would invest more in automated testing and continuous integration to catch issues early and improve code quality.
+Additionally, we would focus on refining our documentation process to ensure it remains up-to-date and comprehensive, making it easier for new team members to get up to speed quickly.

 I learned that managing a group requires constant and constant communication for group members.
 I looking back having more communication between the teams would have lead to a more streamlined development cycle.

 I learned how to use TKInter pretty well during this project, and because of that I learned that a lot of premade gui’s have small incompatibilities when using different devices such as the inability to change the background color of buttons when using it with a MacOS.

 Python and C++ were used to develop this project.
 During several intervals of the project, our team spent a lot of time attempting to combine C++ code with Python code.
 Our team would have had more time to work on other sections of the project if we had minimized the number of languages used.

-Grading criteria (2 points): Adequate reflection about problems and solutions, clear description with adequate use of language.